TUfast-TUD/TUfast_ressources/README.md

 # TUfast_ressources

 Ressources for webstore appereances, merch, ads and so on.

-This repo is a mess!
-I just uploaded all ressources I ever used so that they dont get lost.

 If you need something, its best to ask me: frage@tu-fast.de